etheleon/dextraViki/readme.md

 ## Introduction

-Due to relatively high dimensionality of the genres (total 33), its computationally extensive to calculate the similarity of
+Due to relatively high dimensionality of the genres (total 33), its computationally extensive to calculate the pairwise similarity of user viewing data based on the genres

 We employ dimensionality reduction using Principal Component Analysis (PCA) to identify

-In the first step carrying out PCA.
+In the first step carrying out PCA

 ## Methods